Introduction

 GenreInteractive Fiction

-TagsFantasy, inform-6, Magic, Medieval, punyinform, Retro, text-adventure, Text based
+TagsFantasy, inform-6, Magic, Medieval, parser, punyinform, Retro, text-adventure, Text based

 Average sessionAbout an hour